 Post-breakdown I tried everything I could to get well including the weird, the wacky and thankfully some very powerful things that made a massive difference to my life.
 I studied those.

 My studies gave me a set of amazing tools and processes that helped me see and clear the blocks that were in the way of my success.
-It wasn’t about working harder.
-In fact, I learnt that contrary to my own and many other people’s beliefs success doesn’t necessarily come from hard work at all – it comes from inside.
+It wasn’t necessarily just about working harder.

-In recent times helping other people understand their purpose, how to create the life they want and how to clear the blocks that are in the way is my passion.
+In recent times I have been helping other people create the life they want and teaching people how to clear the blocks that are in the way.